Deed of Variation for Commercial Lease

 What is a Deed of Variation of a Commercial Lease?

-A Deed of Variation of a Commercial Lease is a legal document that allows landlords and tenants to modify specific terms of an existing lease without creating a completely new lease.
+A Deed of Variation is a formal legal document used to change the terms of an existing commercial lease without creating a completely new lease.

 It's often used to adjust rent, extend the lease term, change the permitted use of the property, or update other obligations.
 Unlike a new lease, it keeps the original lease in place while documenting the agreed changes clearly.